How to Call Siblings in Japanese?

 Which means, Hey!
 Mis.
 [Lady]!
 How about this?
 It’s so cheap!

-“Onii-san” and its variants are often used by children for older non-relatives.
-This one’s hard for translators, you want to stay true to the original, but can’t exactly have the kid call the hero a “Big brother”. even though they’ve never met before.
+“Onii-san” and its variants are often used by children to refer to older non-relatives.
+This is difficult for translators; you want to stay true to the original, but you can’t have the child calling the hero “Big Brother” even though they’ve never met.

-While the word “Onii-chan” is used in the Japanese language to refer by a little sister or little brother to their actual older brother, this honorific has gained traction among non-Japanese anime and manga fans as a term of endearment for attractive male characters in the shows and comic books, sometimes extremely inappropriately.
-It is somewhat close to the equivalent of an English speaker calling an attractive male character a “Daddy.”
+While the word “Onii-chan” is used in the Japanese language by a little sister or brother to refer to their actual older brother, this honorific has gained traction among non-Japanese anime and manga fans as a term of endearment for attractive male characters in the shows and comics, sometimes extremely inappropriately.
+It is close to the equivalent of an English speaker calling an attractive male character “Daddy”.

-When you watch Anime, you may hear the following ways that the Anime characters use when they call their siblings.
-What’s your favorite one? leave me your answer in the comment section below:
+When you watch anime, you may hear the following ways that anime characters use to call their siblings.
+What’s your favorite? leave your answer in the comments section below:

 Anime TitleThe Way to Call Siblings